BeniaminoSquitieri/Monitor4U/README.md

 4. **User Experience**:
    - The user can track their home's security status and air quality directly from the app's **home interface**.
 If needed, the user can monitor multiple properties and receive instant alerts in case of security threats.

-## Conclusion

-The **Monitor4U** application represents a comprehensive and modern approach to home security, combining software and hardware to provide users with peace of mind.
-Future improvements include enhanced authentication features and further integration with smart home systems.